Blog, Page 7

 How to handle common problems when washing delicate fabrics

-If delicate fabrics have become discolored, soak them in cold water with a bit of baking soda or a special stain remover for delicate materials.
-It is important to act quickly to prevent the discoloration from setting.
+If delicate fabrics have become discoloured, soak them in cold water with a bit of baking soda or a special stain remover for delicate materials.
+It is important to act quickly to prevent the discolouration from setting.

 Pilling